Finding the Perfect Layout for Your Living Room

 Interior Designer Alicia Murphy created a cozy family room for her client in the Hamptons utilizing the Corner Spot layout.
 She paired The Irving sectional in Putty Performance Linen with two custom ottomans in a graphic black-and-white material (by Zak + Fox), perfect for adding seating for big family gatherings.

 Want more inspiration?
-Explore our home tours to see how bloggers and interior designers have styled their Maiden Homes.
+Explore our home tours to see how bloggers and interior designers have styled their Maiden Homes and learn their tips for creating gorgeous spaces.

 Want to talk it out with a professional?
 Our Design Advisors are on call for all of your interior design decisions.
 We don’t believe in the hard sell, so even if you’re still thinking through your options and just want a qualified sounding board, we got you.
 Drop us a line at firstname.lastname@example.org or 888-513-5754.